Search for:

 Author

 Linnea Back is a member of Baker McKenzie’s Tax Practice Group in Stockholm.
 Her main practice area is tax reorganization for national and international company groups, as well as for small or medium-sized corporations managed by their owners.
 Linnea also advises companies in connection with tax litigation processes.
-She was named the Tax Lawyer of the Year in the 2013 Blendows Klientbarometern in Sweden.
+She is recognized as Leading Individual for Tax in Legal 500 2021.
 Linnea is a frequent speaker on seminars regarding tax news and restructuring issues.

 Author